Dark Funeral: Diabolis Interium and De Profundis Clamavi Ad Te Domine

 After the Asian tour, guitarist Dominion felt it was in the best interests of both the band and himself to resign his position, due to commitment to studies.
 Dominion officially resigned upon the band's completion of their Asian tour.
 He would later explore other musical options.
 After this the band begin auditioning guitarists to replace the departed Dominion.
 A new guitarist was found in the form of Chaq Mol, who had a long history in different local metal acts.
 He is also in the two-man doom/black metal project Mordichrist.
 He made his official debut with the band at Wacken Open Air 2003.

 After a successful gig at the Wacken Open Air Festival in Germany, the band headed down to South America for a tour through Brazil, Chile, and Colombia.
 This tour became one of the most successful ever undertaken by the band.
 During the tour, the band recorded a couple of the shows with plans to release a live album.
 After sifting through the recorded material with their live sound engineer (Erik Lidbom, Hitfire Productions), De Profundis Clamavi Ad Te Domine was born.

 Dark Funeral officially announced their split from MNW/No Fashion Records, after the band did not receive royalties for their back-catalogue.
 A series of legal battles began, where Ahriman and Caligula sought the rights to Dark Funeral's back-catalogue.
 Shortly after, the band signed a license deal with Regain Records for their live album De Profundis Clamavi Ad Te Domine, which was licensed to several other countries.
 On 31 May 2005, the album was released in the US through Candlelight Records.

 In January 2004, the band partnered with Goatwhore and Zyklon in Japan on the Extreme the Dojo Volume 9.
 Shortly after, the band continued to tour with a spate of Mexican dates.
-The band made appearances at festivals including Spanish Piorno Rock (with Sepultura, Saxon, Destruction, Lacuna Coil, among others), Finnish Tuska Open Air Metal Festival, and X-Mass Festivals.
+The band made appearances at festivals including Spain's Piorno Rock (with Sepultura, Saxon, Destruction, Lacuna Coil, among others), Finland's Tuska Open Air Metal Festival, and X-Mass Festivals across Europe.
 The band appeared as the headlining act at Germany's Party San, Swedish Nordic Rage, and LA's Gathering of the Bestial Legions Festival.
-The band also played in Italy together with Defleshed for a short, but extremely successful burst of dates.
-In December 2004, Dark Funeral resumed touring by first playing Israel, and then hitting Russia and Ukraine for the Black Winter Days Tour, together with Horned NecroCannibals and Icewind Blast.
+The band also played in Italy together with Defleshed for a short burst of dates.
+In December 2004, Dark Funeral resumed touring by first playing Israel, and then hitting Russia and Ukraine for the Black Winter Days Tour, together with openers Horned NecroCannibals and Icewind Blast.

 Attera Totus Sanctus, and Attera Orbis Terrarum Part I and II

 On 20 January 2005, they signed a new record deal with Regain Records.
-The band concentrated on writing material for a new full-length album, yet still managed to perform at the Metal Mind Festival in Poland, before finally joining the No Mercy Tour with Six Feet Under, Nile and Dying Fetus, among others.
+The band concentrated on writing material for a new full-length album, yet made time to perform at the Metal Mind Festival in Poland, before joining the No Mercy Tour with Six Feet Under, Nile and Dying Fetus, among others.